 1. Keep moving and maintain an upright posture

-The title of the article, The human body was never designed for a sedentary lifestyle, we recently published, speaks for itself.
+4 Tips for efficient and healthy working style, The human body was never designed for a sedentary lifestyle, we recently published, speaks for itself.
 When you sit for a long time, the blood gets less oxygen, which slows down the functions of your body, including the brain.
 A good start is therefore an office chair with a synchronous mechanism and tilt that can be adapted to your weight.
 That way, you can move your upper body back and forth freely while maintaining a healthy upright posture.
 Entail is a great entry-level office chair that does just that.
 Plus it features additional adjustable ergonomic functions that make this chair an ideal choice for various types of figures.

 One step up would be to get a standing desk.
 Because only changing your posture will immediately benefit your body by relieving pressure points.
 But standing alone also has many benefits, one of which is that you burn more calories.
 We covered this topic in the article Sitting vs standing: How many calories do you burn?

-2. Keep your vision sharp
+2. Keep your vision sharp and 4 Tips for efficient and healthy working style

 It took six million years for the human body to develop to its current form.
 And we only started using monitors 40 years ago.
 This means that our eyes are not accustomed to focusing on computer screens most of the day.
 The two main problems with displays are the following: 1) They are too close; 2) They are too bright.
 Improper long-term use of monitors can therefore cause conditions such as myopia, headaches and dry eye.
 But we cannot wait another few million years for our eyes to catch up.
 Fortunately, there is something we can do about it now.